wkarges/Dynamic-Signal-Integration/README.md

 Submit your GET Posts request and you should get a large JSON response.
 I've gone ahead and created a stylesheet to clean up this response so you'll need to add the `Convert to XML` and the `Run Transform` actions to your GET Posts web adapter.
 Within the `Run Transform` action, you'll need to path to [this stylesheet](assets/DynamicSignalStylesheet.xsl).

+Submit your request again (you may need to clear the IF cache) and you should have a (mostly) flattened XML response with all the information you need.